arielgoldszmidt/ui-and-unemployment/README.md

-# ui-and-unemployment
+# Unemployment Insurance and the Unemployment Rate: Evidence Across U.S. Counties

-Unemployment Insurance and the Unemployment Rate: Evidence Across U.S. Counties
+A research proposal completed for Intoduction to Econometrics: Honors at UChicago in Spring 2017.
+We exploit policy discontinuities between neighboring U.S. counties in different states to estimate the effect of unemployment insurance on unemployment rates.